Origins GinZing Into the Glow Brightening Serum Review

 Review

-Based on the ingredient analysis by CreamScan, these are the key benefits you can expect from using Origins Ginzing Into the Glow Brightening Serum:
+These are the key benefits you can expect from using Origins GinZing Into the Glow Brightening Serum:

-Quite moisturizing: Origins Ginzing Into the Glow Brightening Serum has a moisturizing rating of 4.8 out of 10.
+According to CreamScan analysis, Origins GinZing Into the Glow Brightening Serum is quite moisturizing, with a moisturizing rating of 4.8 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a very high humectancy of 9.4 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%).